-Occupation: Senior Vice President for State and District Partnerships at the College Board
+Occupation: Senior vice president, State and District Partnerships at the College Board

-Representative Huston has actively served the community and the State.
-He has previously served on the Hamilton Southeastern School Board, Fishers Planning Commission, Indiana Leadership Forum Board of Directors and the Hamilton Southeastern Schools Foundation Board.
-He served as the initial Chairman of the Indiana Charter School Board, the governing body that directs and authorizes the process for sponsoring charter schools around the state.
-Additionally, former Governor Mitch Daniels twice called on Rep. Huston to serve the state, first with a four year term as a member of the Indiana State Board of Education, and from 2006 to 2009 as a member of the Indiana Education Roundtable.
+Huston previously served on the Hamilton Southeastern School Board, Hamilton Southeastern Schools Foundation Board, Fishers Planning Commission and Indiana Leadership Forum Board of Directors.
+Additionally, former Gov. Mitch Daniels twice called on Huston to serve the state, first with a four-year term as a member of the Indiana State Board of Education, and from 2006 to 2009 as a member of the Indiana Education Roundtable.

-Representative Huston and his wife, Denise, have two children, Elizabeth and Jake.
+Huston and his wife, Denise, reside in Fishers and have two children, Elizabeth and Jake.

 House District 37 includes portions of southern Hamilton County in central Indiana.

 Indiana's fiscal turnaround over the last decade can be attributed to the simple philosophy that state government should manage tax dollars like Hoosier families manage their households: stick to a budget, don't buy anything you can't afford in the long run, avoid debt, plan for a rainy day, and invest extra money wisely.

 Note to the Press: Please include the following statement from House Speaker-elect Todd Huston (R-Fishers) in your coverage of today’s State of the Judiciary address by Indiana Supreme Court Chief Justice Loretta H. Rush: